 - In a mixing bowl, combine flour, sugar, cocoa powder, baking powder, baking soda and salt.
 Mix until combined.

-- Add eggs (or egg replacer mixture), milk, vanilla extract and oil.
+- Add egg replacer mixture (or whisked eggs), milk, vanilla extract and oil.
 Beat with a hand mixer for 2 minutes until well mixed.
 I whisked vigorously with a hand whisk for 3~4 minutes.

 - Add the boiling water and mix until combined.
 The batter will be thin.